iagoleal/iagoleal.github.io/content/posts/cuts.md

 You can find a great presentation with all details on @{boyd_convex_2004}'s book.
 Fortunately, this is one of these results were we can get a good intuition from a picture.
 Due to their absence of wobbles, one can pass a plane between two convex sets without bumping into anything.

+Have fun trying to drag the sets below to a position with no separating hyperplane.

 [^hahn-banach]: For the Functional Analysts lurking around: in infinite dimension, this theorem is equivalent to the Hahn-Banach Theorem.